NZenitram/mcp-jira/README.md

 - issue_key: The JIRA issue key (e.g., "PROJ-123")
 - comment: The comment text to add to the issue

+### Transition Issue

+Transition a JIRA issue to a new status.

+**Parameters:**
+- issue_key: The JIRA issue key (e.g., "PROJ-123")
+- status: The target status to transition the issue to (e.g., "In Progress", "Done")
+- comment: Optional comment to add with the transition

+### Get Issue Details

+Get detailed information about a JIRA issue.

+**Parameters:**
+- issue_key: The JIRA issue key (e.g., "PROJ-123")
+- include_comments: Whether to include issue comments in the response (default: False)

 ## Example Usage

 ```